 "The decision to move into the field of co-education in 1979 will be perhaps the most important taken, since the foundation of the School."
 Headmaster Gerard Cramer, 3 November 1977.

-We are very proud of Carey’s 2016 Year 12 results.
-These results affirm the ethos, culture and direction of our school, and they reflect the dedication and persistence of our students over many years.
+Carey is proud to share our 2018 Year 12 results.
+These results reflect the dedication and perseverance of our students over many years at Carey.

 At Carey, we celebrate our students’ success in all facets of life.
 Developing the whole student involves not only encouraging academic efforts, but supporting and celebrating achievements of creativity, innovation, aspiration, community, curiosity, and courage.